naegelejd/brewerydb/README.md

 ## status

-This library is still under heavy development.
-Please feel free to suggest design changes or submit bug fixes.
+This library is under heavy development.
+Please feel free to suggest design changes or report issues.

 ## license